TRAVEL PACKING LIST | MALE SOLO TRAVELER’S TIPS

 My travel gadgets, more gadgets are available at Amazon

 a selfie stick comes as a useful tool to document beautiful memories when traveling.
 This photo was taken in Mae Fah Luang Garden , Chiang Rai Thailand

 Luggage and Hand-Carry Bag

 Luggage and bags must be versatile and lightweight.
-When traveling locally, I simply travel with one backpack which contains all my clothes and a versatile camera bag which can hold my camera ,travel gadgets, and other important documents.
+When traveling locally, I simply travel with one backpack which contains all my clothes and a versatile camera bag which can hold my camera, and othertraveland other important documents.
 This is so because sometimes when traveling for 3-4 days I don’t get any more tickets with check-in luggage to save further on costs.
 Of course, I also bring some foldable bags just in case I buy something to bring home.

 Don’t forget to bring your swimwear for a possibility of engaging in an activity like this.
 (Photo taken at Lakawon Island Resort)